kgrid/kgrid-starter/setup.md

 Or, if you have a starter kit drive, the kit is aleardy unzipped into the folder.

+To install and set up the starter kit, it is preferred to have intermediate skills with the system and using the command line.

 ### Section 1.
 Prepare your system

 To set up and run Knowledge Grid from your local machine, the system should have the following required software: